hyperledger-labs/orion-sdk-go/cli/README.md

 # Config Orion via CLI

-This command-line tool provides you a simple way to config an orion database server.
+This command-line tool provides a simple way to config an orion database server.

+## Building the tool
+1. Run from `orion-sdk` root folder
+2. Run `make binary` to create an executable file named bcdbadmin under `bin` directory.

 ## Commands